MariaEckstein/CHaRLy-JS/README.md

 - ~~create transfer subphase~~
 - ~~differentiate learning/transfer subphases~~
 - ~~set up goal star block sequence (pure randomization of 4 stars * 3 reps each)~~
-- double check randomization works
+- double check randomization works (maybe I can ask maria to check lol)

-graphics:
-- ~~make the machine the background?~~
 - make custom CSS for formatting trial stimuli
   - ~~add goal star at top of screen of each trial~~
   - organize trialscreen s.t. keys appear at bottom of screen in grid